fredimachado/NCafe/README.md

 You can start the microservices via the dotnet CLI or your favorite IDE/code editor.
 If you're using Visual Studio you can also set multiple startup projects by going to solution properties.

+If you prefer docker, run the build script in the root folder:

+    chmod +x build.sh
+    ./build.sh

+If you're on Windows:

+    .\Build.ps1

-If you prefer docker, run the following command to build and start all microservices containers (certificate required):
+Run the following command to build and start all microservices containers:

     docker compose -f services-compose.yaml up -d